KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • 2nd PUC or Class 12 mark sheet.

-• Study certificate for either of the parents having studied for at least 7 years in Karnataka from the Head of the educational institution where they had studied.
+• Study certificate for either of the parents who have studied for at least 7 years in Karnataka from the Head of the Educational Institution where they had studied.

 Domicile Rule 3